Join Our Community

-We have a wide variety of opportunities available year-round—in Visitor Services, the library, with school groups, in museum galleries and collections, and more.
-What fits your fancy and aligns with your skills?
-Check out the options below and then complete the online volunteer application form.
+We have a wide variety of opportunities available year-round—in Visitor Services, the Library, with digital projects, collection initiatives, school groups, within museum galleries, at fundraisers and more.
+What peaks your interest and aligns with your skills?
+Check out the options below and complete the online volunteer application form.
 We look forward to welcoming you aboard!

-All volunteer positions take place at MHS's campus located at 485–489 Congress Street in Portland primarily during regular business hours, although some evenings and weekend slots may be available for special events.
-Daily, weekly, monthly, seasonal, or occasional commitments may be arranged.
+All volunteer positions take place at MHS's campus located at 485–489 Congress Street in Portland and primarily during regular business hours, although some evenings and weekend opportunities may be available for special events.

 Assignments for volunteers might include assisting with general organizational tasks, entering program information into online events calendars, staffing donor events, and other similar responsibilities.
 Some tasks can be done from home if preferred.

 Success of the Brown Research Library depends heavily on our supportive volunteer community.
 Volunteer duties available in the library include processing collections, cataloging, data entry, indexing, inventorying collections, digitization, transcription and conducting general historical and genealogical research.
 In general, library volunteer positions are seasonal and operate on a Winter (Jan-Apr), Summer (May-Aug) and Fall (Sept-Dec) schedule, and commence during public hours.
 We welcome applications year round, but positions are usually filled two to three months prior to the seasonal start date.